planet-ai-2023/planet-ai-2023.github.io/_posts/2023-12-22-experimenting-with-ai-generated-optical-illusions-nyc.md

 **Location**: Great Neck South High School Library Computer Lab
 **Teacher**: Gina Russo (grusso@greatneck.k12.ny.us)

-**Organizer**
-Flora Yu Zhu, a sophormmore from the Great Neck South High School, NYC, is a program alumniand also a student volunteer for the Planet+AI program.
+Flora Yu Zhu, a sophormmore from the Great Neck South High School, NYC, is a program alumni, and also a student volunteer for the Planet+AI program.
 She organized this event.

 **Meeting Goals**
 - To foster a strong interest in AI